cs3216/cs3216.github.io/coursework/product-design/index.md

 ### Mode of submission

-By **1 Sep 2019 23:59** hrs you should upload the following to Coursemology:
+By **30 Aug 2020 23:59** hrs you should upload the following to Coursemology:

 - Your write up named `group-<number>-milestones.pdf` containing the answers to milestones 1-4 and 10-11.
 - Your mockups and testing results - zipped together - named `group-<number>-mockups.zip`